niladrridas/niladrridas/README.md

 ## About Me

 Hi!
-I'm a passionate developer with a diverse skill set in modern web technologies, programming, and development methodologies.
-I thrive in agile environments and am always eager to take on new challenges.
+I'm a passionate developer from a background of [LPU](https://lpu.in) with a diverse skill set in LLMs, APIs, modern web technologies, programming, and development methodologies.
+I thrive in trends eg. Kubernetes, Ansible also agile environments and am always eager to take on new challenges.
 Here’s a brief overview of my key skills and expertise:

 ## Key Skills